User Guide

 Variable Description

-SHARE_SITE_API Worker URL (e.g., https://bassh.example.workers.dev)
+BASSH_API Worker URL (e.g., https://bassh-api.example.workers.dev)

-SHARE_SITE_KEY API key from bassh key
+BASSH_KEY API key from bassh key

 SITE_PASSWORD Optional: password for protected deployments